 With its long history and tradition, it's no wonder that Bucks County has become a top destination for antiquing.
 So much of the county's past has stayed here, passed down from generation to generation before arriving at one of its many antique stores.
 You, too, can own a piece of history after an antiquing trip through beautiful Bucks County.

-Enjoy antiquing in the open air at Quakertown Farmers Market and Flea Market.
+Enjoy antiquing in the open air here in Quakertown.
 Open year-round Friday through Sunday, this indoor/outdoor market in Quakertown has more than 200,000 square feet of vendor space ensuring you see something new on every trip.

 Antiques at 200 East and East Broad Antiques

 Quakertown is home to some great antiquing, including the two-in-one stop with Antiques at 200 East and East Broad Antiques.
 Open seven days a week, these two stores in Quakertown's historic district offer some of the finest antiques and collectibles.

 - Farm Market in Quakertown